Babylon 5: Influences

 Babylon 5 draws upon a number of cultural, historical, political and religious influences to inform and illustrate its characters and storylines.
 Straczynski has stated that there was no intent to wholly represent any particular period of history or preceding work of fiction, but has acknowledged their influence on the series, inasmuch as it uses similar well established storytelling structures, such as the hero's journey.

 There are a number of specific literary references.
 Several episodes take their titles from Shakespearean monologs, and at least one character quotes Shakespeare directly.
 The Psi-Cop Alfred Bester was named after the science fiction author of the same name, as his work influenced the autocratic Psi Corps organization the character represents.

 There are a number of references to the legend of King Arthur, with ships named Excalibur appearing in the main series and the Crusade spin-off, and a character in "A Late Delivery from Avalon" claiming to possess the sword itself.
-Straczynski links the incident which sparked the Earth-Minbari war, in which actions are misinterpreted during a tense situation, to a sequence in Le Morte d'Arthur, in which a standoff between two armies turns violent when innocent actions are misinterpreted as hostile.
+Straczynski links the incident which sparked the Earth–Minbari war, in which actions are misinterpreted during a tense situation, to a sequence in Le Morte d'Arthur, in which a standoff between two armies turns violent when innocent actions are misinterpreted as hostile.

-The series also references contemporary and ancient history.
+The series also quotes contemporary and ancient history.
 The Centauri are in part modeled on the Roman empire.
 Emperor Cartagia believes himself to be a god, a deliberate reference to Caligula.
 His eventual assassination leads to the ascension of Londo and eventually Vir, both unlikely candidates for the throne, similar to Claudius' improbable ascension after Caligula was assassinated.
-The series also references the novel I, Claudius by Robert Graves when Cartagia jokes that he has cured a man of his cough after having him beheaded, something also done by Caligula.
+The series alludes to the novel I, Claudius by Robert Graves when Cartagia jokes that he has cured a man of his cough by having him beheaded, something also done by Caligula.
 In the episode "In the Shadow of Z'ha'dhum," Sheridan ponders Winston Churchill's Coventry dilemma, of whether or not to act on covertly gathered intelligence during a war.
 Lives would be saved, but at the risk of revealing to the enemy that their intentions are known, which may be far more damaging in the long term.
 The swearing in of Vice President Morgan Clark invokes the assassination of President John F. Kennedy, being deliberately staged to mirror the scene aboard Air Force One when Lyndon Johnson was sworn in as President.

 Several episodes have titles referring to Biblical and/or Christian traditional narratives or texts, such as "Passing Through Gethsemane", "A Voice in the Wilderness," and "And the Rock Cried Out, No Hiding Place," the latter being a line from the gospel song "There's no Hiding Place Down Here."